GiiovanniK/CMD-ReactSRP-22/README.md

 >Password: `admin`

-**RUN ON MOBILE VIEW WITH DEVTOOLS FOR BEST POSSIBLE RESPONSIVENESS**
+**NOTE: RUN ON MOBILE VIEW WITH DEVTOOLS FOR BEST POSSIBLE RESPONSIVENESS**

 # Frameworks used
 * [react](https://reactjs.org/)